rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 dance
 ```

 As we currently have it, our loop isn't doing much looping at all.
 We execute the three `puts` statements, then Ruby reads the `break` statement, and never loops again.
-A more practical use would be to have our loop repeat a finite number of times:
+A more practical use would be to have our loop repeat a finite number of times.
+We can do this using a counter, which keeps track of how many times our loop has run:

 ```ruby
 def dance